-St. Andrew’s Episcopal Church Welcomes You
+Welcome to St. Andrew’s Episcopal Church

 We extend a special welcome to those who are single, married, divorced, separated, straight, gay, transgendered, mighty rich, mighty poor, or mightily trying.

-We don’t care if you have only seen inside of a church on YouTube, think Hozier invented “Take me to church”, or haven’t been in church since your BFF from high school got married.
+We don’t care if you have only seen the inside of a church through YouTube, think Hozier invented “Take me to church,” or haven’t been in church since your BFF from high school got married.

 We extend a special welcome if you blew all your offering money at the casino, still think the earth is flat, work too hard, can’t sepll, or because grandma is in town and wanted to go to church.